 The Standards for Accreditation are an articulation by the higher education community of what a college or university must do in order to deserve the public trust.
 They also function as a framework for institutional development and self-evaluation.

-You can download a pdf version of the 2011 Standards for Accreditation by clicking here.
-You can order printed copies by contacting firstname.lastname@example.org or by clicking here.
+You can download a pdf version of the 2016 Standards for Accreditation by clicking here.
+You can order printed copies of the Standards by contacting email@example.com or by clicking here.
 Single copies are free; multiple copies are $7.00 each.